shubhamvadhera/android-broadcast/README.md

-# Android - Broadcast Receiver
+# Android - Broadcast Sender and Receiver
 ## Learning Objective - Broadcast Receivers

 This consists of 2 apps BcSender and BcReceiver.